Find your new home for next year

 Remember that almost all the large private Halls will have vacancies for next year

-The only exception to this is Apollo Court, which is reserved for new students.
 All the main Halls are registered with LSH and so residents are protected by the LSH Standards, even if they book with them directly.
-If you are unsure whether a Hall is registered with LSH, check their website
+If you are unsure whether a Hall is registered with LSH, check their website.

 Many Halls will offer incentives to encourage you book early but there may be even better deals or offers later in the summer, as there have been in previous years.